The-Mycelium-Network/project-template/CONTRIBUTOR_ROLES.md

 - Is supportive of new and occasional contributors and helps to get pull requests ready to merge.
 - Attends the monthly [community meeting](https://www.meetup.com/the-mycelium-network-meetups/).

-Invited experts are nominated using the relevant [issue template](https://github.com/The-Mycelium-Network/community/issues/new/choose) on the Mycelium Network community repository.
-A nomination can be approved by any of the following:

-- Two other topic experts.
-- A topic expert and maintainer.
-- Two maintainers.
+#### Process for nominating an Invited Expert

+- The nominator will open a pull request using the appropriate [template](https://github.com/The-Mycelium-Network/community/roles/) against the [Mycelium Network community repository](https://github.com/The-Mycelium-Network/community/).
+- The nominee will add a comment to the pull request agreeing to all responsibilities of becoming an Invited Expert.
+- To be accepted, the pull request needs three approvals.
+This can be any combination of Invited Experts, or Maintainers.
+- Once the pull request is approved, the new Invited Expert is added to the appropriate topic and [invited experts](https://github.com/orgs/The-Mycelium-Network/teams/tmn-invited-experts) team.

 ### Invited experts responsibilities